Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Other interventions - Necator americanus
+Treatment: Other - Necator americanus

 Other interventions - Sham inoculation

-Active Comparator: I - Arm I will be inoculated with the human hookworm necator americanus at weeks 0 and 12.
+Active comparator: I - Arm I will be inoculated with the human hookworm necator americanus at weeks 0 and 12.

-Placebo Comparator: II - Arm II participants will receive and identical sham-inoculums comprising a diluted amount of 0.2ml McIlhenny & Co Tabasco Pepper Sauce®
+Placebo comparator: II - Arm II participants will receive and identical sham-inoculums comprising a diluted amount of 0.2ml McIlhenny \& Co Tabasco Pepper Sauce®

-Other interventions: Necator americanus
+Treatment: Other: Necator americanus

 10 necator americanus larvae will be inoculated at week 0 with a further 5 larvae inoculated at week 12